WHAT IS A STRATA PROPERTY AND HOW IS THAT RELATED TO A CONDO?

-The Long Answer: In legal terms, a strata property is a “lot” in a building hat has multiple units available for ownership.
-Together, the owners own the common areas, including lobbies, elevators, hallways, walls, roofs, common rooms, etc. When you purchase a Strata Lot, you become part of the building’s Strata Corporation, and thus have a say in the maintenance and happenings in the building.
+The Long Answer: In legal terms, a strata property is a “lot” in a building that has multiple units available for ownership.
+Together, the owners own the common areas, including lobbies, elevators, hallways, walls, roofs, common rooms, etc. When you purchase a Strata Lot, you become part of the building’s Strata Corporation and thus have a say in the maintenance and happenings in the building.

 Continue to follow this blog, because I’ll be going through everything you need to know about Strata units including the Strata Corporation, the meetings and documents, the building amenities, the rules, and more.
 To start, I’ll go through some common terms to get you started.